|Number of watchers on Github||46017|

 Understanding the MVC pattern is key to understanding Rails.
-MVC divides your application into three layers, each with a specific responsibility.
+MVC divides your application into three layers: Model, View, and Controller, each with a specific responsibility.

-The Model layer represents your domain model (such as Account, Product,
+The Model layer represents the domain model (such as Account, Product,

-Person, Post, etc.) and encapsulates the business logic that is specific to
+Person, Post, etc.) and encapsulates the business logic specific to

 your application.
 In Rails, database-backed model classes are derived from

 ActiveRecord::Base.
 Active Record allows you to present the data from